 Location, location, location!

-For Alan and Sue Dunkley location was one of the main reasons they chose to purchase a brand new two-bedroom property in The Polo Field, Lime Tree Village’s recently-opened development.
+For Alan and Sue Dunkley location was one of the main reasons they chose to purchase a brand new two-bedroom property at The Polo Field, which is an extension of Lime Tree Village.

 “We are an active couple and like to travel, so we wanted to live somewhere with excellent transport links,” explained Alan.

 “Lime Tree Village is in Dunchurch near the market town of Rugby in Warwickshire, is close to motorways such as the M1, M6 and M45.
 This gives us quick and easy road access to places such as Coventry, Stratford-upon-Avon and Leamington Spa, as well as Birmingham Airport and East Midlands Airport.”

 He continued: “What’s more we’re only an hour away from London on the train here, there is an excellent mainline service from Rugby station.”

 Alan and Sue were, 77 and 72 respectively, when they decided to downsize after 35 years in Wing, Buckinghamshire, where they owned a large family home and brought up their daughter Maxine.

 Alan said: “We were very happy in Wing.
 I worked in the food industry while Sue was a full time mother.
 But eventually Maxine grew up, had children of her own and moved to New Zealand.
 We didn’t need a big property anymore and, with our daughter being so far away, wanted to safeguard our future by moving somewhere that had practical care and support close at hand, just in case we needed it in the future.”

 At Lime Tree Village residents have access to a weekly doctor’s surgery as well as 24-hour emergency support.
 For those who need a little support in later life, first-class care services are also available from an on-site provider.
 It seemed ideal, but the Dunkleys did not act impulsively.